 When you visit Nihonmatsu, why not try Namie Yakisoba?

-Namie Town was forced to evacuate due to the Great East Japan Earthquake and nuclear accident in 2011.
-However, Suginoya, which had been operating a restaurant in Namie Town before relocating, was one of the first to reopen in Nihonmatsu City, where the residents were evacuated.
+Namie Town was forced to evacuate due to the Great East Japan Earthquake and the nuclear accident in 2011.
+Amidst this situation,"Suginoya,"that had been operating in Namie Town before the relocation, was one of the first to reopen in Nihonmatsu City, where the residents had evacuated.

-Once you've eaten half of your meal, sprinkle on some shichimi garlic.
-The moderate spiciness and garlic flavor go perfectly with the yakisoba and will whet your appetite!
+Once you've eaten about half, sprinkle on some shichimi garlic.
+The moderate spiciness and garlic flavor are a perfect match for the yakisoba and will whet your appetite!

 There are also many other hearty and original menu items, making this a restaurant you'll want to visit again and again